Understanding Elder Law in Pennsylvania

 - Special Needs Planning

-I assist clients in evaluating the options available for long-term care support and other elder law legal services.
-I will help you understand the public benefit programs, including Medicaid, and state-based programs that may help cover care costs.
-I'll advise you of the planning options available for asset and family protection and help you access the benefits.
+An estate lawyer in Philadelphia and surrounding areas can assist clients in evaluating the options available for long-term care support and other elder law legal services.
+I help you understand the public benefit programs, including Medicaid and state-based programs, that may help cover care costs.
+Get advice on planning options available for asset and family protection and help to access benefits.

 What is Long-Term Care Planning in Pennsylvania?

 Long-term care planning is a legal strategy that helps aging Americans plan for the high cost of different health care services as they age.
-Proper long-term care planning can assist you or a loved one avoid the worry and drain that the cost of Pennsylvania health care will have on your savings and your hard-earned asset you may have planned to pass down to your family.
+Proper long-term care planning helps avoid the worry and drain that the cost of Pennsylvania health care will have on the savings and hard-earned assets you may have planned to pass down to your family.